History of Hem Sheela Model School

 Dr. Charles A. Taylor, Dean of Drury University, along with his wife, Jan, and daughter, Megan, visited Hem Sheela in December of 2006 for the presentation of a speech at the Founders' Day celebration.
-Also, the foundation stone for the higher secondary complex was laid by Dr. Charles A. Taylor.
+Dr. Taylor also laid the foundation stone for the higher secondary complex.

 From 1995 to 2006, as part of the cross-cultural study tour and exchange program for faculty and students, Drury University students and professors have taught at Hem Sheela.
 Drury students received credit for the course on Minorities and Indigenous Cultures.
 Seventeen groups (200 students) visited India, including Durgapur, during the years from 1975 to 2006.
 In 2006, Kinjal Majumder from the Hem Sheela Model School joined Drury University as a pre-med student and as a Trustee fellow.

 On June 21, 2007, for the first generation learners, the Tribal School (Protima Child and Woman Development Center) began with 41 students and two teachers.
 Now there are 160 students, four teachers, and three classrooms.
-The building for a permanent primary school will be ready by November of 2009.
-A generous donation has been made by Mr. John and Mrs. Crystal Beuerlein.
+A generous donation for the building of a permanent primary school was made by John and Crystal Beuerlein.
 Mr. Beuerlein is the former chairman of the Board of Trustees at Drury University.

 In December of 2007, Mr. John D. Beuerlein, traveled to Hem Sheela Model School with his son, Danner, and daughter Robin, for the Founders' Day plenary talk in the presence of 4,000 people.
 They also visited the Tribal School during the trip.